journeyapps/protobuf-j2me/README.markdown

 Make sure that you are using protoc version 2.3.0.
 This can be confirmed with `protoc --version`.
 The code generator does not work with any earlier versions, and might not work with future versions.

-Include the Java source code and the generated code in your application.
+Include the dist/protobuf-mobile.jar and the generated code in your application.

 # Current features
   - most basic types
-    - signed integers not supported yet
-    - unsigned are treated as signed integers
+    - unsigned are treated as signed integers (large numbers will be negative instead)
   - labels
     - optional fields
       - support is currently experimental
-      - primitive fields have hasXXX and clearXXX methods
-      - nested messages may be set to null
     - required fields
       - no validation is done
       - an arbitrary default value is used if the field is not set